haskucy/staging-haskucy.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

 My name is Rendya Yuschak.
-I have the following qualities:
+Better known online as Haskucy.
+I am a computer science graduate from Indonesia.

 - I rock a great mustache
 - I'm extremely loyal to my family